Save bandwidth and accelerate your site's performance with these powerful free tools - Mike Williams puts them through their paces.

 And the results were very interesting and often a real surprise.
 Keep reading to find out what we discovered.

-However, the end results are disappointing with our test PNG web graphics dropping by an average of 14.2% (only one tool here did worse).
+However, the end results are disappointing with our test PNG web graphics dropping by an average of 14.2 per cent (only one tool here did worse).

 That is of course considerably better than doing nothing at all, though.
 And if you want to combine several tools together to get the maximum PNG compression then AdvanceCOMP may be able to play a part.